allenai/allenact/docs/tutorials/training-a-pointnav-model.md

 Note that we changed both the train and test dataset to debug, so the model will train and validate on the same 4 episodes.

-We can not train a model by running:
+We can now train a model by running:
 ```bash
 python main.py -o <PATH_TO_OUTPUT> -c -b <BASE_DIRECTORY_OF_YOUR_EXPERIMENT> <EXPERIMENT_NAME>
 ```